wp-plugins/sns-count-cache/readme.txt

 == Screenshots ==
 1. Dashboard to overview cache status and share count
 2. Cache status is described in setting page
-3. Share count for each post can be verviewed
+3. Share count for each post can be viewed
 4. Described parameters can be modified in this page
 5. Help page shows available functions to access the cache
+6. Hot content can be viewd.

 == Changelog ==